aishahasmoh/kmeans/README.md

 https://github.com/robertmartin8/udemyML/blob/master/06_clustering/Mall_Customers.csv
 To create a 2D dataset.
 I used 2 features: spending score and annual income.

+## Coding Standards
+The code in this project follows the C style guidelines as outlined [here](https://www.cs.umd.edu/~nelson/classes/resources/cstyleguide/)

+The code was tested using unit tests to test each components of the code including distance calculation, updating points to clusters assignemnt, and updating centroid functions.

 ## Setup
 install `mpi` on your machine.
 For macOS, install the package from this url https://www.open-mpi.org/software/ompi/v2.0/ and